International Students are welcome to apply for the Arts Co-op Program during our annual intake each September.

 To view a full list of requirements and application steps, view the Apply for Co-op page.

-Landing a co-op position is a competitive process, just like it is in the “real world.”
-With the training and support we provide, students have a high rate of success in securing co-op jobs.
+Securing a co-op position is similar to a typical job search outside co-op or after graduation, where an employer selects a successful candidate from several applicants.
+With the training and support we provide, students have a high rate of success in landing co-op jobs.
 This is particularly true for those who work hard and persist, as you can expect to apply to 20-30 jobs and attend multiple interviews to obtain your first co-op position.

 Please keep this in mind when making decisions about your participation in the program and feasibility given your personal circumstances.

 This means that you’ll need to be strategic about when you apply, particularly for summer jobs.
 In 2022, the percentage of summer jobs open to international students followed this trend:

 - January: 58%

 - April*: 29%

 - May*: 18%

 *Federally funded jobs, which are unavailable to international students, are mostly posted in April and May.